dicethedev/minting-site-contract/README.md

 @dev - the package are very important to installed in your project

-`npm i -D hardhat` (hardhat is the package that will allow you to interact with blockchain stuff) when it instlled, go to your terminal and run this command `npx hardhat`
+`npm i -D hardhat` (hardhat is the package that will allow you to interact with blockchain stuff) when it instlled, go to your terminal and run this command `npx hardhat` and install this also `npm install --save-dev "hardhat@^2.10.1" "@nomicfoundation/hardhat-toolbox@^1.0.1`

  `npm i @openzeppelin/contracts`